Minimalist approach to the classification of symmetry protected topological phases: Introduction

 In this paper, we will take a novel, minimalist approach to the classification problem of SPT phases, by appealing to the following principle of Mark Twain's \cite{MarkTwain}: \begin{quote} Distance lends enchantment to the view. \end{quote} In this spirit, we will not commit ourselves to any particular construction of SPT phases, specialize to specific dimensions or symmetry groups, or investigate the completeness of any of the proposals above.
 Instead, we will put various proposals under one umbrella and present results that are independent of which proposal is correct.
 This will begin with the formulation of a hypothesis, we dub the Generalized Cohomology Hypothesis, that encapsulates essential attributes of SPT classification.
 These attributes will be shown to be possessed by various existing proposals and argued, on physical grounds, to be possessed by the unknown complete classification should it differ from existing ones.
 The results we present will be rigorously derived from this Hypothesis alone.
 Because we are taking a ``meta" approach, we will not be able to produce the exact classification in a given dimension protected by a given symmetry group.
 We will be able, however, to \emph{relate} classifications in different dimensions and/or protected by different symmetry groups.
 Such relations will be interpreted physically -- this may require additional physical input, which we will keep to a minimum and state explicitly.
 A major advantage of this formalism is the universality of our results, which, as we said, are not specific to any particular construction.

-What will enable us to relate different dimensions and symmetry groups is ultimately the fact that the Hypothesis is a statement about all dimensions and all symmetry groups simultaneously.
+What will enable us to relate different dimensions and symmetry groups is ultimately the fact that the Hypothesis is a statement about all dimensions and all symmetry groups at once.
 Furthermore, due to a certain ``symmetry" the Hypothesis carries, the relations we derive will hold in arbitrarily high dimensions.
 Finally, the Hypothesis is supposed to apply to fermionic phases as well as bosonic phases.
 Thus our formalism is not only independent of construction, but also independent of physical dimension and particle content, that is, bosons vs.\,fermions.

-More specifically, the Hypothesis will be based on a prototype offered by Kitaev \cite{Kitaev_Stony_Brook_2011_SRE_1, Kitaev_Stony_Brook_2013_SRE, Kitaev_IPAM}.
-We will add a couple of new ingredients (additivity and functoriality; see below) and formulate the ideas in a language amenable to rigorous treatment.
+More specifically, the Hypothesis will be based Kitaev's proposal that the classification of SPT phases should carry the structure of a generalized cohomology theory \cite{Kitaev_Stony_Brook_2011_SRE_1, Kitaev_Stony_Brook_2013_SRE, Kitaev_IPAM}.
+We will clarify the needed ingredients and formulate the ideas in a language amenable to rigorous treatment.
 While the Hypothesis is informed by Refs.\,\cite{Kitaev_Stony_Brook_2011_SRE_1, Kitaev_Stony_Brook_2013_SRE, Kitaev_IPAM}, our philosophy is fundamentally different.
-The goal of Refs.\,\cite{Kitaev_Stony_Brook_2011_SRE_1, Kitaev_Stony_Brook_2013_SRE, Kitaev_IPAM} was to classify SPT phases in $\leq 3$ dimensions by incorporating into the Hypothesis current understanding of the classification of invertible topological orders.
-The goal of this paper is to make rigorous, maximally general statements about the classification of SPT phases by refraining from incorporating such additional data.
+The goal of Refs.\,\cite{Kitaev_Stony_Brook_2011_SRE_1, Kitaev_Stony_Brook_2013_SRE, Kitaev_IPAM} was to classify SPT phases in physical ($\leq 3$) dimensions by building a specific generalized cohomology theory using one's current understanding of invertible topological orders.
+The goal of this paper is to make maximally general statements about the classification of SPT phases that would apply to all generalized cohomology theories, by refraining from incorporating any additional data.
 The approach of Refs.\,\cite{Kitaev_Stony_Brook_2011_SRE_1, Kitaev_Stony_Brook_2013_SRE, Kitaev_IPAM} was concrete, whereas ours is minimalist.